-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Graduation rate of Homeless Youth in Tuolumne County.
-In 2020-21, 100% of homeless youth graduated from high school (with diploma, GED, or CHSPE) In 2021-22, 100% of homeless youth graduated from high school (with a diploma, GED, or CHSPE) 100% of 12th graders who are homeless will graduate from high school with a diploma, GED or CHSPE.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 youth in Tuolumne County Tuolumne County was 71.8% Tuolumne County was 67%.
+Tuolumne County is not currently available Tuolumne County will be 85% or higher Graduation rate of Homeless Youth in Tuolumne County.
+In 2020-21, 100% of homeless youth graduated from high school (with diploma, GED, or CHSPE) In 2021-22, 100% of homeless youth graduated from high school (with a diploma, GED, or CHSPE) In 2022-23, data is not available at this time 100% of 12th graders who are homeless will graduate from high school with a diploma, GED or CHSPE.
 Number of LEAs in Tuolumne County accurately reporting data on homeless youth.
 In 2020-21, this is a new metric and baseline data is not yet established.
 In 2021-22, 73% of LEAs in Tuolumne County accurately reported data on homeless youth.
+In 2022-23, 82% of LEAs in Tuolumne County accurately reported data on homeless youth.
 100% of LEAs will accurately report data on homeless youth.

-Action # Title Description Total Funds Contributing 5.1 Meeting Supplies for Foster Youth families \$5,000.00 No
+Action # Title Description Total Funds Contributing 5.1 Meeting Supplies for Foster Youth families \$2,000.00 No